 We will be subject to certain regulatory restrictions in making our investments.
 We have received the Order from the SEC granting us the ability to negotiate terms other than price and quantity of co-investment transactions with other funds managed or owned by our Adviser or certain affiliates, including Prospect Capital Corporation and Prospect Floating Rate and Alternative Income Fund, Inc., where co-investing would otherwise be prohibited under the 1940 Act, subject to conditions therein.
-We may only co-invest with other funds managed or owned by our Adviser or certain affiliates.
+We may only co-invest with other funds managed or owned by our Adviser or certain of its affiliates in accordance with such Order and existing regulatory guidance.
 See "Certain Relationships and Related Party Transactions-Allocation of Investments" in the statement of additional information.